 Go underground and enjoy seeing palaces built for regular people - this is how amazing Subway Stations are in St Petersburg.
 Chrystal chandeliers, bronzeworks, marble flooring, amazing sculptures and mosaisc.
 Why visit another palace?
 The first stations were opened in 1955, the newest ones open every year, still rich and impressive.

-Enjoy three delcious lunches at local Russian Restaurants.
-Typical lunch includes a salad, a cup of soup, main course and dessert.
+Enjoy a delicious lunch at a local Russian Restaurant.
+A typical lunch includes a salad, a cup of soup, main course and dessert.
 Vegetarian & gluten free options are available upon request.
-Children under 7 (who travel free of charge) do not get an individual meal.
-It must be ordered separately.
 Please contact your manager.

 Visa-Free paperwork is complimentary and included into your tour package.
 Don't forget to provide us with your passport details in a timely manner.